Julia Major (sister of Caesar): Family

-Little is known of Julia's life, she may have married twice, once to a Pinarius, a member of a very ancient patrician family, and once to a Pedius, although the order of the marriages are not known.
+Little is known of Julia's life.
+She may have married twice, once to a Pinarius, a member of a very ancient patrician family, and once to a Pedius, although the order of the marriages are not known.
 She was the grandmother of Lucius Pinarius and Quintus Pedius, who together with their cousin, Gaius Octavius, the grandson of Julia Minor, were named as Caesar's heirs in the dictator's will.
 Titus Pinarius, a friend of Cicero, was probably another grandson, and the brother of Lucius.
 At least some scholars have proposed that Lucius Pinarius and Quintus Pedius were Julia's sons, and not her grandsons.

-Caesar's mother and one of his sisters gave testimony against Publius Clodius Pulcher when he was impeached for impiety, BC 61, but it is uncertain whether the sister was Julia Major or Julia Minor.
+Caesar's mother and one of his sisters gave testimony against Publius Clodius Pulcher when he was impeached for impiety, 61 BC, but it is uncertain whether the sister was Julia Major or Julia Minor.
 Caesar's wife, Pompeia, had volunteered to host the festival of the Bona Dea, which men were forbidden to attend.
 During the festival, Clodius entered Caesar's house disguised as a woman, supposedly to seduce Pompeia.
 Although Clodius was acquitted, the incident led Caesar, then the Pontifex Maximus, to divorce Pompeia, asserting that his wife should be above suspicion.